SU-NCS/Intro_to_programming/course-overview.md

 ### Activity 1: Demo How Game uses Logic and Sequencing to Control the Flow of the Program

+* Identify sections of the Adventure Game framework that use conditional tests
+* Show tests for equality with different types
+* Show tests for inequality with different types

 ### Activity 2: Write a Challenge that uses conditional tests

 In this Challenge we'll be able to test if the user responds correctly and provide feedback.